bhnascar/Karaage/README.md

 7. Haptic feedback for Novint Falcon.
 Ex: Magnetic lines to guide axis-specific edits, haptic walls to guide precise object placement.

 ## Running the editor
 The Karaage editor requires a 3DConnexion Space Navigator and Novint Falcon.
+If you don't have these devices already, you can buy a Space Navigator at the [3DConnexion store](http://www.3dconnexion.com/buy/shop.html) and a Falcon at the [Novint store](https://www.novint.com/index.php/store).

-Please install these drivers BEFORE plugging in the devices to avoid any issues with the plug-and-play system installing the wrong drivers.
+Please install the following drivers BEFORE plugging in the devices to avoid any issues with the plug-and-play system installing the wrong drivers.
 The drivers for the Space Navigator can be found [online here](http://www.3dconnexion.com/service/drivers.html).
 The drivers for the Novint Falcon can be found [at the bottom of the page here](http://web.stanford.edu/class/cs277/assignments/index.html).

 Note that we are NOT using the official Novint Falcon drivers!
 This is because we want to work with Chai3D 3.0.